 - And any other payment that becomes due, such as lottery winnings and insurance payouts.

-How Long Does the Child Support Enforcement Agency (CSEA) Take to Approve or Deny A Request for an Administrative Review?
+How Long Does the CSEA Take to Approve or Deny A Request for an Administrative Review?

 Once the CSEA receives your request, it determines if it’s approved or denied within fifteen days.
 If you’re a member of the military and your request for an administrative review is because you’ve been called for active duty that will last for over 30 days, the CSEA will determine if your request is approved or denied within three business days.

-How Long Does the Child Support Enforcement Agency (CSEA) have to Finalize the Administrative Review?
+How Long Does the CSEA have to Finalize the Administrative Review?

 From the day the CSEA receives your request, it has 180 days to finalize the review and mail the results to both you and your ex.
 If the CSEA doesn’t have a valid mailing address for both parties, the CSEA has 180 days from the day it gets a valid mailing address for both parties to complete the review and mail the results to both parties.